Guided by Grace

 As the Founder of Owning Change, Monica helps individuals and teams to own their experiences with work by offering programs that emphasize personal mastery and personal change.
 Monica believes that, by reclaiming our humanity and intentionally cultivating qualities such as self-awareness, authenticity, vulnerability, compassion and grace, we can improve employee engagement levels and create a powerful new story about work.

-Monica has successfully worked with organizations as diverse as the Cox Automotive, Duke University, Inter-Faith Council for Social Service and the Friends Committee on National Legislation.
+Monica has successfully worked with organizations as diverse as Cox Automotive, Duke University, CarePlus Health Plans, Inter-Faith Council for Social Service, Spelman College, Mercy Housing and the Friends Committee on National Legislation.
 And her work as an entrepreneur has led to features in a number of media outlets including Ebony and Southern Living Magazines, PBS’ “Real Moms, Real Savvy” and the “Rachael Ray Show”.

-An Atlanta native, Monica received her B.A. in Mathematics from Wesleyan University, her M.A. in History from Clark Atlanta University and her coaching certification from the Life Purpose Institute in California.
+An Atlanta native, Monica received her B.A. in Mathematics from Wesleyan University, her M.A. in History from Clark Atlanta University, her coaching certification from the Life Purpose Institute in California and is currently training to become a Certified Mindfulness and Meditation Teacher.